Home/Company/Blog/Blog posts

 How StatusHub Complements and Extends Your Incident Management Process?

-Although the main focus of StatusHub is incident communication, it compliments each 5 activities of Incident Management: Identification, Categorization, Prioritization, Response and Communication with the user community through the life of the incident.
+Although the primary focus of StatusHub is incident communication, it complements each of the five incident management activities: Identification, Categorization, Prioritization, Response, and Communication with the user community through the life of the incident.

 Effectively communicate the incident process internally and externally